BDI-pathogens/OpenABM-Covid19-model-paper/README.md

 ## Usage

-* `make openabm_paper`: Generate all figures and tables for the paper.
+* `make all`: Will generate the simulated data, and generate all figures and tables used in the paper.

 **Additional commands**

 * `make data`: Generate simulation data for a population of 1M with UK-like demographics and controls (self-isolation on symptoms, self-isolate on positive test result, lockdown when prevalence reaches 2% in the population).

-All figures and tables can be generated in the following manner (after the data have been generated):
+All figures and tables can be generated individually in the following manner (after the data have been generated):

-* `make figure1`: Generate figure 1
+* `make figure1`: Generate figure 1, etc
-* `make figureS1`: Generate figure S1
+* `make figureS1`: Generate figure S1, etc
-* `make table1`: Generate table 1.
+* `make table1`: Generate table 1, etc

 ## Output figures